tomaskraus/simple-string-pattern/README.md

 ## SSP Examples

 - `abc`: Does match the string '`abc`' only.
 - `" abc"`: Does match the string '` abc`' only.
-Double quotes ensure that leading and trailing spaces are significant.
-Those outer double quotes are not part of the search.
+Double quotes ensure that leading and trailing spaces matter in the matching process.
+Those outermost double quotes are not part of the search.
 - `"" abc""`: Does match the string '`" abc"`' only.
 - `abc ...`: Does match any string that starts with '`abc`'.
 - `... abc`: Does match any string that ends with '`abc`'.